GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16e_data_presentation_Gene_synteny.md

 Immediately, we can see that there are some inconsistencies in the annotations.

 * In the annotations for bin 3, there are repeat gene names in the same annotation line.
-* Annotationss for the same KO number is inconsistent across tables.
+* Annotations for the same KO number is inconsistent across tables.
 For instance, K02046 is cysU in bin 3 and cysT in bins 5 and 8.
 * There is a complete lack of gene names in bin 9 annotations.

 We need to remedy this by having a consistent label system.
 First, create a data frame of labels you want to show in your synteny plot.